rl-godinez/CF-ProductStoreApi/README.md

 Rails 6.1.4.1

 * System dependencies
--- docker
+docker
--- docker-compose
+docker-compose

 * Configuration
--- To execute the project in docker only run `docker-compose up -d` -- To open the docker terminal for this project run `docker exec -it codigo_facilito_store_api_1 bash`
+To execute the project in docker only run `docker-compose up -d` To open the docker terminal for this project run `docker exec -it codigo_facilito_store_api_1 bash`

-* Database creation

 * How to run the test suite
--- rspec spec -f documentation
+rspec spec -f documentation